-This has resulted in a more consistent approach to recruitment across all four licence areas, and utilises the latest recruitment and diversity, equality and inclusion practices into our processes, incorporating up to date best practice.
+This has resulted in a more consistent approach to recruitment across all four licence areas, and utilises the latest recruitment and diversity, equity and inclusion practices in our processes, incorporating up to date best practice.

 - We have also implemented an online applicant tracking system, (ATS) which is utilised by both internal and external applicants.
-It has functionality that allows applications to be anonymised, which in turn removes unconscious bias from the selection process. - Created a Careers website that supports our recruitment efforts includes a personal profile of some of our team members, under the "Our People" banner.
-These personal profiles explain why these employees were attracted to WPD, their role, our culture, what's the best thing about working at WPD?
-It also incorporates our new ethos "The Power to...
-Be part of a team...
-Realise your potential..."
-This Employer brand, "The Power To" goes to the heart of what WPD wishes to achieve for our employees during their career and was developed following research with managers and employees throughout the business. - As part of our focus on our recruitment practices we reappraised our annual Apprentice and Trainee recruitment campaigns.
-By doing so, we achieved a saving that more than covered the costs of our ATS contract for a period of 3 years, in one year.
+It has functionality that allows applications to be anonymised, which in turn removes unconscious bias from the selection process. - Our careers website supports our recruitment efforts and includes a personal profile of some of our team members, under the 'our people' banner.
+These personal profiles explain why these employees were attracted to WPD, their role, our culture, and 'what's the best thing about working at WPD?'
+It also incorporates our new ethos 'the power to...be part of a team... realise your potential...'.
+This employer brand, 'the power to' goes to the heart of what WPD strives to achieve for our employees during their career and was developed following research with managers and employees throughout the business. - As part of our focus on our recruitment practices we reappraised our annual apprentice and trainee recruitment campaigns.
+By doing so, we achieved a saving that more than covered the costs of our ATS contract for a period of three years, in one year.

-- Early in 2020 we engaged with some of our recruiting managers and current graduates to understand what they are looking for from our graduate recruitment process.
+- Early in 2020, we engaged with some of our recruiting managers and current graduates to understand what they were looking for from our graduate recruitment process.
 This included a review of our advertising, assessment process and interview questioning that resulted in a more streamlined and less manual process.
-Our goal was to attract a wider pool of applicants and this was successful as our graduate applications rose from 59 applications for 3 locations in 2019 to 289 applications for 5 locations in 2020. - Our impression is that those seeking an apprenticeship. certainly rank WPD in their choice of employer as in the latest apprenticeship campaign (2021) we attracted 16 applications for each vacancy with a small increase in female applications.
-Attracting females to apply for these apprenticeship opportunities is an important focus area for the remainder of RIIO-ED1 and RIIO-ED2. - We have totally re-evaluated our on-boarding process, which now includes a "day one" get to know your location, team type induction, followed by a day-long formal induction at one of our training centres, followed-up by three computer based training (CBT) reviews at 1, 3 and 6 months after joining.
-We sought views from new employees, trade union colleagues and managers as well as researching the Advisory Conciliation and Arbitration Service (ACAS) and Chartered Institute of Personnel and Development (CIPD) best practice guidance and included these views and best practices in our on-boarding process.
+Our goal was to attract a wider pool of applicants and this was successful as our graduate applications rose from 59 applications for three locations in 2019 to 289 applications for five locations in 2020. - Our impression is that those seeking an apprenticeship certainly rank WPD among their employers of choice.
+In the latest apprenticeship campaign (2021) we attracted 16 applications for each vacancy with a small increase in female applications.
+Attracting females to apply for these apprenticeship opportunities is an important focus area for the remainder of RIIO-ED1 and RIIO-ED2. - · We have totally re-evaluated our onboarding process, which now includes a 'day one' get to know your location, team type induction, followed by a formal induction at one of our training centres, followed up by three computer based training (CBT) reviews at one, three and six months after joining.
+We sought views from new employees, Trade Union colleagues and managers as well as researching the Advisory Conciliation and Arbitration Service (ACAS) and Chartered Institute of Personnel and Development (CIPD) best practice guidance and included these views and best practices in our onboarding process.

-Diversity, Equity and Inclusion - DEI
+Diversity, Equity and Inclusion (DE&I)

-We have recognised that diversity within our workforce falls short of representing minority groups - possibly due to a lack of appetite to change by managers who are of a mind-set to appoint "people like me".
+We have recognised that diversity within our workforce falls short of representing minority groups - possibly due to a lack of appetite to change by managers who are of a mindset to appoint 'people like me'.

-Our collective culture needs to shift to an acceptance by our current managers at all levels and team members that we are all people with skills, gifts and talents to offer WPD regardless of colour, sex, age, disability etc. We believe that giving this message from the leadership team and through all levels of managers and supervisors that a culture of shared norms will develop and continue to build through all levels of the business.
+Our collective culture needs to shift to an acceptance by our current managers at all levels and team members that we are all people with skills, gifts and talents to offer WPD regardless of colour, sex, age, disability etc. We believe that giving this message from the leadership team and through all levels of managers and supervisors will allow a culture of shared norms to develop and continue to build through all levels of the business.